-What do you do for a job?
-Nurse, accountant, bus driver, even a humble career advice writer, we all have something in common.
-We’ve all developed the expertise necessary to carry out the day-to-day tasks of our jobs.
+No matter your position, we’ve all developed the expertise necessary to carry out the day-to-day tasks of our jobs.
 These job-specific abilities are also known as hard skills and they’re an essential part of a well-written CV.

 Read on and you’ll learn exactly what hard skills are and get a hard skills list you can refer to when you’re writing your CV.
 We’ll also take a look at what hard skills are currently in demand and how you can expand your skill set to improve your career prospects.

 Want to save time and have your CV ready in 5 minutes?
 Try our CV builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ CV templates and create your CV here.

 Sample CV made with our builder—See more CV examples here.

 And once your hard skills list is written, take a look at our other CV guides:

 - Career Change CV Example & Guide

 - CV for a 16-Year-Old Example & Guide